Jaxelr/Nancy.Metadata.OpenApi/README.md

 public class DocsModule : OpenApiDocsModuleBase //We must inherit from the OpenApiDocsModuleBase {
-    //Could be an array of Servers.
-    public static Server Server
+    //Could be an array of Servers corresponding to different environments. public static Server Server
         => new Server() { Description = "My Descripton", Url = "http://localhost:5000/" };